kean/articles/2017-07-10-api-client-in-swift.markdown

 - `Guest` - the lowest level of authorization, has access only to a handful of methods
 - `Customer` - superset of `Guest` in terms of permissions

+> This is an **experimental** feature.
+I'm still testing this approach and haven't yet put this in production code.
+{:.warning}

 I'd like to represent those concepts using Swift type system.
 I want to be able to "say" that "this API client is initialized with a guest token", and "that API endpoint can only be performed by customer", and the compiler should prevent me from performing endpoints with customer scope using a client initialized with a guest token.

 The simplest way to implement this is to create a specific type to represent each of those concepts (e.g. `GuestEndpoint`, `CustomerClient`).
 However, we can do something different.
 Another way to achieve this is by leveraging Swift generics system.
 What I would do is create two separate [phantom types](https://rustbyexample.com/generics/phantom.html) that represent each of authorization scopes (`Scope.Guest` and `Scope.Customer`).

 > A phantom type parameter is one that doesn't show up at runtime, but is checked statically (and only) at compile time.
 Types can use extra generic type parameters to act as markers or to perform type checking at compile time.
 These extra parameters hold no storage values, and have no runtime behavior.
+{:.info}

-Then I would wrap API client and each of the endpoints in generic wrappers (`AuthorizedClient<Authorization>` and `AuthorizedEndpoint<Authorization, Response>` respectively) which I would parameterize with concrete scopes:
+I wrap API client and every endpoint in generic wrappers (`AuthorizedClient<Authorization>` and `AuthorizedEndpoint<Authorization, Response>` respectively) that I then parameterize with concrete scopes:

 ```swift
 struct Scope {